Higher Ground Meadow

 Absolutely no ashes (inc. pets) to be spread on the land.

 Higher Ground Meadow is available to all faiths religions or beliefs.
 The land is not consecrated but individual graves may be blessed if desired.
 No rules apply to floral tributes at the time of the funeral apart from the “words” on plastic frames e.g. Mum etc. these will have to be removed by the family two days following the funeral, please consider the amount of landfill waste these cause.

 Because this is a green site we request that the deceased are not embalmed, sometimes called “hygienic treatment” please make this clear to your funeral director.
 An exception would be made for repatriation or if it was deemed necessary for medical reasons.
 The deceased should be dressed in natural fabrics without shoes.

-All coffins or urns will need to be chosen from the range of environmentally friendly materials, we reserve the right to refuse burial if an inappropriate coffin arrives.
+All coffins or urns will need to be chosen from the range of environmentally friendly materials, we reserve the right to refuse burial if an inappropriate coffin arrived.